upb-lea/Inkscape_electric_Symbols/README.md

 # Bug Reports
-Please use the issues report button within gitlab/github to report bugs.
+Please use the issues report button within github to report bugs.

 # Contributing to this repository
 * Please use lines with rounded ends